-Your interest in ravens is a sign of an elevated level of consciousness because it shows that you are in tune with the interconnectedness of life on Earth.
-Ravens have co-existed with humans for thousands of years, thus they are subjects of folklore and legends in many cultures.
+Your interest in the raven spirit animal is a sign of an elevated level of consciousness.
+Indeed, it shows that you are in tune with the interconnectedness of life on Earth.
+Ravens have co-existed with humans for thousands of years, thus they are subjects of mythology and creation stories around the world.

-Here are some of the meanings that cultures around the world apply to ravens:
+Here are some common meanings and symbols applied to ravens:

 Intelligence and Cunning